Project management

 2. milestones: These are particularly important measurement and test points in your project at which certain results or states are to be achieved.

-The first phase of project planning is therefore the project organisation.
+The first planning phase is therefore the project organisation.
 This is where you make preparations and carry out initial coordination for the realisation of the project - the rough planning, so to speak.
-Once this phase is complete, you present the details to all those involved in the project.
+After completing this phase, you present the details to all project participants in a project plan structure.

 Step 2: Project structure planning